 MTAG (Mississippi Tuition Assistance Grant) is a grant of \$500 per year for freshmen and sophomores and \$1,000 per year for juniors and seniors.
 Entering freshmen with a minimum 15 ACT (or equivalent SAT) qualify for MTAG.
 For transfer students, the high school GPA and test scores are no longer considered, but individuals must enter with a 2.5 college GPA.
 MTAG is prorated for those students who receive a Federal Pell Grant.
-One-year Mississippi residency and full-time enrollment are required for this grant.
-Students must enroll in at least 15 hours to receive this award.
-Please note that undergraduates can only receive one state grant per term (MTAG, MESG, HELP, Nissan Scholarship, or Law Enforcement Officers & Firemen Scholarship) - whichever is larger.
+One-year Mississippi residency and enrollment in at least 15 credit hours per term are required for this grant.
+Please note that undergraduates can only receive one state grant per term (MTAG, MESG, HELP, Nissan Scholarship, or Law Enforcement Officers & Firemen Scholarship) whichever is larger.

-The online application for MTAG (which is the same one for the other state grants, except MS HELP which was March 31) is available at www.msfinancialaid.org.
+The online application for MTAG (which is the same one for the other state grants) is available at www.msfinancialaid.org.
 The submission deadline is September 15 of each year.
+(Please note that MS HELP has an earlier deadline of March 31 and is now closed for 2023-24.)